flaravn/rfcs/tech/0000-minicrates.md

 Flara will not force you into making the parent crate to be a `dynlib`, but it's maybe good to load them, and many other crates, as a dynamic library instead of statically link them into the minicrate.

-## `cfg!()` directives
-We can have a cfg directive too!
-If we're inside  minicrate, cfg!(minicrate) should be true. **However, I haven't been able to find any use cases for this.**
-So they don't have to be implemented for now.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation